gradle/gradle/design-docs/dependency-resolution-reporting.md

 ## New report shows usages of each dependency

+Attempts to answer following questions:

+* why this dependency is in the dependency tree?
+* what are all the requested versions of this dependency?
+* why this dependency has this version selected?

 ### User visible changes

 A brand new report that traverses the graph the opposite way (Dependency Insight Report).